templafy/AppConnectorLibrary/README.md

 3. Templafy validates the orgin of the request and allows the request.
 4. If needed, the user is authenticated.
 5. The user creates a document in Templafy and the Templafy's popup closes itself.
-6. The app connector receives a Shared-Access Signgature (SAS) link from where to download the created document.
+6. The app connector receives a Shared-Access Signature (SAS) link from where to download the created document.

 An example app connector can be found under [Examples](./examples)